thosgood/this-weeks-finds/markdown/51-100/week092.md

 Now let me drift over to a related subject, the large-N limit of SU(N) gauge theory.
-Quantum chromodynamics, or QCD, is an SU(N) gauge theory with N = 3, but it turns out that things simplify a lot in the limit as N → ∞, and one gets some nice qualitative insight into the strong force by considering this simplified theory.
+Quantum chromodynamics, or QCD, is an SU(N) gauge theory with N = 3, but it turns out that things simplify a lot in the limit as N \to ∞, and one gets some nice qualitative insight into the strong force by considering this simplified theory.
 One can even treat the number 3 as a small perturbation around the number ∞ and get some decent answers!
 A good introduction to this appears in Coleman's delightful book,